• Instruments

 If you are a newbie, don’t force yourself to study big fancy tab, start from the basic chords instead.

-Study from the majors, minors, and then go on with other chords.
+Study from the majors, and minors, and then go on with other chords.
 You will see that just based on those fundamental chords, you will be able to play tons of songs without any hesitation.

 9. Tune Your Ukulele before playing.